xima-media/xima-typo3-content-planner/README.md

 The content planner abilities are part of a **custom permission** and needed to be granted to the dedicated user group/s (except admins).

-Every user can easily disable the content planner features in the user settings.
+Every user can easily disable the content planner features in the user settings to avoid colour overload.

 # Additional record tables